mohanmca/professional_certification/aws/7_7_aws_event_driven_architecture_anki.md

   * An order has been placed on a website
   * An item has been moved from for sale to sold
   * A message that conveys something tangible
-* Three components of event-driven archiecture
+* Three components of event-driven architecture
   * CFS (Consumer, Function, Supplier) - Spring Integration terms
   * PRC (Producer, router and consumer)
     * A producer is the element within the infrastructure that will push an event to the event router.